19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 (a) specify the kinds of import proposals, export proposals and transit proposals that are within the scope of that set of regulations;

-(b) provide for the application to the Director for import permits and the granting of import permits by the Director authorising the import of hazardous or other waste, where the permit relates to an import proposal within the scope of that set of regulations;
+(b) provide for the application to the Director-General for import permits and the granting of import permits by the Director-General authorising the import of hazardous or other waste, where the permit relates to an import proposal within the scope of that set of regulations;

+[Act 6 of 2020 wef 01/04/2020]

-(c) provide for the application to the Director for export permits and the granting of export permits by the Director authorising the export of hazardous or other waste, where the permit relates to an export proposal within the scope of that set of regulations; and
+(c) provide for the application to the Director-General for export permits and the granting of export permits by the Director-General authorising the export of hazardous or other waste, where the permit relates to an export proposal within the scope of that set of regulations; and

+[Act 6 of 2020 wef 01/04/2020]

-(d) provide for the application to the Director for transit permits and the granting of transit permits by the Director authorising the carrying out of transit proposals within the scope of that set of regulations.
+(d) provide for the application to the Director-General for transit permits and the granting of transit permits by the Director-General authorising the carrying out of transit proposals within the scope of that set of regulations.

+[Act 6 of 2020 wef 01/04/2020]

 (2) A set of Article 11 regulations may provide for —